wri/sentinel-tree-cover/README.md

 awssecret: "YOUR-AWS-API-SECRET"
 ```

 The code can be utilized without AWS by setting `--ul_flag False` in `download_and_predict_job.py`.
 By default, the pipeline will output satellite imagery and predictions in 6 x 6 km tiles to the `--s3_bucket` bucket.
+NOTE: The specific layer configurations for Sentinel-Hub have not yet been released but are available on request.

 ## With Docker